-Explore the organic universe from DNA strands to global systems in a supportive academic environment at the Thomas H. Gosnell School of Life Sciences.
-From the beginning, our students master biology through hands-on, in-depth laboratories, experiential learning, and by participating in research projects designed for real-life challenges in the life sciences.
+Explore the organic universe from DNA to global systems in a supportive academic environment at the Thomas H. Gosnell School of Life Sciences.
+From the beginning, our students immerse themselves in biology through innovative coursework, hands-on, in-depth laboratories, experiential learning opportunities, and undergraduate research projects designed for real-life challenges in the life sciences.

 Of upper-level courses have a fully hands-on, in-depth laboratory component

 Of all courses are taught by full-time professors

 RIT was first in the nation to offer a Bachelor of Science in biotechnology

 Alexandria Shumway was selected to do research abroad over the summer through the Deutscher Akademischer Austauschdienst (DAAD) RISE program, or German Academic Exchange Service.
 Through this program, the fifth-year bioinformatics and computational biology (BS) and bioinformatics (MS) student traveled to Kiel, Germany, to complete her research at the Christian-Albrecht University of Kiel.

 Abby Rolston became aware of the amount of plastic waste that is thrown away each day while working as a veterinary assistant.
 Today her research is focused on the degradation of blended polymers provided by the Packaging Science Department at RIT.